saharshxyz/bookList/README.md

 Creating this simple booklist application to review a few things and also explore some new technologies.

 Reviewing:

 - DOM Manipulation
 - SCSS

 New Technologies:

 - Webpack
 - Babel
 - Bulma
 - Local Storage
 - Github Actions
   - Prettier
-- ESLint (combine with Github Actions)
+  - ESLint
 - Github Issue Templates
+- Vercel Integrations

 Inspired by [Brad Traversy](https://youtu.be/JaMCxVWtW58), but the code is solely written by me.